bitslice7/auto-annotated-portfolio/content/pages/index.md

         textAlign: left
       actions:
         justifyContent: flex-start
-    text: |
+    text: |+
-      Here's a stock image of a woman to prove it.
+      Here's a drawing of the unfinished hoodie to prove it

   - type: HeroSection
     title: The TEE
     subtitle: Think of it as more of a side project